-Crab meat and bread crumbs make up a simple and very tasty stuffing for mushrooms.
-The crab stuffed is loaded with texture and buttery flavor.
+Crabmeat and bread crumbs make up a simple and very tasty stuffing for mushrooms.
+The crab stuffing is loaded with texture and buttery flavor.
 Some finely minced red bell pepper and green onions add festive color to the stuffing.

 These mushrooms are versatile as well with many variations on the recipe.
 Use chopped cooked shrimp in the stuffing instead of crabmeat or change them up even more and make them with minced ham, browned bulk sausage, or chopped bacon.
-I used portobello mushrooms for this recipe (pictured), but regular button mushrooms are fine, too.
+Portobello mushrooms are used in this recipe (pictured), but regular button mushrooms are fine, too.